TasvirChi/media-server/Installation.md

 ```
 # On-Prem specific configuration #

-**Important: both of the following configurations require that the Wowza Streaming Engine have access to the @WEB_DIR@ directory used by the Kaltura installation (the same location used by the API, the batch workers, etc)**.
+**Important: both of the following configurations require that the Wowza Streaming Engine have access to the @WEB_DIR@ directory used by the Borhan installation (the same location used by the API, the batch workers, etc)**.

 ## Using the Wowza as the environment FMS ##
 - Create a new VOD application, preferably using the Wowza Streaming Engine Manager application: